gvwilson/thirdbit/_posts/2007/2007-03-26-google-summer-of-code-participating-organizations.md

 <h2>Creative Commons</h2>
 Creative Commons provides free tools that let authors, scientists, artists, and educators easily mark their creative work with the freedoms they want it to carry.
 You can use CC to change your copyright terms from 'All Rights Reserved' to 'Some Rights Reserved.'

 We're a nonprofit organization.
-Everything we do --- including the software we create --- is free.
+Everything we do—including the software we create—is free.
 <h2>Crystal Space</h2>
 Crystal Space is a portable Open Source 3D Engine that runs on GNU/Linux, Windows, and MacOS/X. Our organization is responsible for maintaining this C++ code base and developing new features.
 Note that we're not technically a formal organization but just a collection of motivated individuals.
 <h2>Daisy CMS</h2>